 Brian is an actor, writer, filmmaker, and comedian with a BFA in Theatre from Valdosta State University.
-He lives in Chicago, where he writes, directs, and produces films with his production company, Cold Silver Films.
-He also regularly performs improv around the city with his improv groups, Michinoku Driver and Trashcan Dan.
-He is currently in post-production on his first feature film, Uncommon Law, which is due for release in the fall of 2014.
+He lives in Atlanta, where he writes, directs, and produces films with his production company, Cold Silver Films.
+He also performs improv around Atlanta, as well as in Chicago with his improv/sketch group, Michinoku Driver.
+He is currently in post-production on his first feature film, Uncommon Law, which is due for release in early 2015.

 I was nominated for the ALS Ice Bucket Challenge by my sister, Holly, and I accepted after last night’s Trashcan Dan show!
 I’ve made my donation, and you can too at alsa.org.